fandru/Pramati/trainee/query.md

 ##### List of terminated manager names

-* select distinct b.name AS manager_names from employee a,employee b where a.mgr_id=b.emp_id and b.termination_date
+* select distinct b.name AS manager_names from employee a,employee b where a.mgr_id=b.emp_id and b.termination_date IS NOT NULL;

 ##### List of department names where we have a terminated employee

-* select distinct ad.name Dept_name from employee a,employee b,dept ad,dept bd where a.mgr_id=b.emp_id and b.termination_date
+* select distinct d.name as "Department name" from dept d, employee e where d.dept_id=e.dept_id and e.termination_date is not null;
 ##### List of department names where we have a terminated Manager

 * select distinct d.name as "Department name" from dept d, employee e where d.dept_id=e.dept_id and e.termination_date is not null;

 ##### List of employees whose manager's salary is less then employee salary

-* SELECT a.name AS "Emp_Name" FROM employee a, employee b WHERE b.emp_id = a.mgr_id and b.salary
+* SELECT a.name AS "Emp_Name" FROM employee a, employee b WHERE b.emp_id = a.mgr_id and b.salary<a.salary;

 ##### List of employees whose doj is earlier than manager